 The city of Bonn is located in the most densely populated German state (Bundesland) Nordrhein-Westfalen, along with other cities such as Köln, Düsseldorf, Essen, and Dortmund.
-Bonn has a population of around 350,000 people and is over 2,000 years old.
+Bonn has a population of around 325,000 people and is over 2,000 years old.
 Throughout history, Bonn has been the home to many great people and events.
 It is famous as the birthplace of Ludwig van Beethoven, and his boyhood house is located just a few blocks from the university.
 Following World War II, Bonn became the Federal Republic of Germany's capital, a status that it ceded to Berlin only after the fall of the Wall.
 You will find that Bonn has a highly international flavor, for it is still home to many agencies of the federal government as well as diplomats, foreign journalists, and UN institutions/organizations.

 One of Bonn's leading assets is the Rhine River.
 From the university campus, you can observe a steady stream of large tourist steamers cruising up and downstream as well as long cargo ships carrying raw materials and finished products to and from the Ruhrgebiet and neighboring Holland.
 If you enjoy biking or hiking, the Rhine offers miles of beautiful walking and biking paths.
 If you like, you can easily bike to and from many of the cities that lie on the river (e.g., Bonn to Köln is only 2 to 3 hours, and Bonn to Koblenz takes 5 to 7 hours).
 Perched atop the Rhine's steep riversides are numerous medieval castles, some intact, most in picturesque ruins.
 The Rhine region is also well known for its festivals: Karneval (corresponding to Mardi Gras), Rhein in Flammen, or Rheinkultur.
-In addition, the Rheinland (as the Germans know it) has a reputation as a very hospitable region because of friendly, outgoing, and humorous people, no doubt in part because of the celebrated wines that grow on the riverbank's terraced hillsides.
+In addition, the Rheinland (as the Germans know it) has a reputation as a very hospitable region because of friendly, outgoing, and humorous people.
 City of Bonn website: www.bonn.de